Top 10 for Spin-Out Companies

 The University of Aberdeen is very pleased to offer a 20% discount on postgraduate tuition fees for all alumni.
 Further information can be found on our Finance and Funding pages.

-Upon graduation you will be able to pursue a career in a variety of academic and industrial areas including clinical research, preclinical lab-based research, business development with expert knowledge in life sciences and Bioinformatics/biostatistics.
+Upon graduation you will be able to pursue a career in a variety of academic and commercial sectors including clinical research, preclinical lab-based research, business development with expert knowledge in life sciences and Bioinformatics/biostatistics.

 The programme will be delivered by a multidisciplinary team of world renowned and vastly experienced experts.

 Professor Wallace is a fully registered European Toxicologist.
 Her research area is cancer biology and therapies and novel methods of drug delivery.
 She works with regulatory agencies in the UK & Europe and is Editor-in-Chief of Toxicology Research.

 You will be taught by a range of experts including professors, lecturers, teaching fellows and postgraduate tutors.
 Staff changes will occur from time to time; please see our InfoHub pages for further information.

 The SMS-IC is a world-class centre for providing commercial delivery of stratified medicine capabilities.
 SMS-IC is based at the newly opened Queen Elizabeth University Hospital (QEUH) in Glasgow.